Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 A visual guide to preventing alcohol misuse, highlighting key strategies.

-EtOH, the medical abbreviation for ethanol, commonly known as alcohol, is often used to describe alcohol consumption in medical settings.
+EtOH, the medical abbreviation for ethanol (EtOH ethanol), commonly known as alcohol, is often used to describe alcohol consumption in medical settings.
 This article dives into what the EtOH medical abbreviation means, its effects, and the risks involved.

 Key Takeaways